New York Brain Damage from Oxygen Deprivation at Birth

 Severe brain damage can have a long-term impact on patients and their families, running into millions of dollars for medical care over the span of a lifetime.
 Additionally, the individual’s quality of life is greatly diminished.
 Often, patients with brain damage require assisted care with even the most basic daily needs and their incapacity prevents them from ever being able to hold a job.

-Discuss your injury with our New York City medical malpractice lawyers at Rich & Rich, P.C.
+Discuss your injury with our malpractice lawyers at Rich & Rich, P.C.